UA-NASA-Robotics/Roobot-Over-IP/ROIAll.md

 Using the network allows for flexibility and some sense of failure tolerance that is just not seen in microROS, given it's serial connection.
 If a module or even the computer running ROS fails, the system can continue to operate.
 The module can be replaced later, and the ROS nodes can be spun up on a new computer picking up where the others left off.

 Since we have to have 2 computers on the network anyways for lunabotics, 1 Jetson for robot local processing, and 1 laptop acting a a remote operator station, we can failover ROS off the Jetson and onto the remote operator station if anything were to crash.
-Not the system is not truly redundant.
+The network just routes data as if nothing happened, and the ROS nodes can recover state off of their respective modules.
+It should be a seamless transition.
+Note the system is not truly redundant.
 The network is a single point of failure, but how often does a non-manageable ethernet switch fail?

 Note in the rest of this document, the module refers to the physical hardware, and node refers to the virtual representation of the module in ROS.